tensorflow/decision-forests/documentation/known_issues.md

 ## No support for GPU / TPU.

-TF-DF does not support GPU or TPU training.
+TF-DF does not supports GPU or TPU training.
 Compiling with AVX instructions, however, may speed up serving.

 ## No support for [model_to_estimator](https://www.tensorflow.org/api_docs/python/tf/keras/estimator/model_to_estimator)